adla-kajtaz/PythonExercises/Exercise23/README.md

 One of the exercises included in this repository is to create a class to represent a triangle and then extend this class to represent an equilateral triangle.

-### SSteps to Implement the Triangle and Equilateral Classes:
+### Steps to Implement the Triangle and Equilateral Classes:

 1. Define the Triangle Class